 What professional certificates are prevalent and valued in your sector?
-Examples include: Emm BrECand
+Examples include:

-4, including but not restricted to:
+Edexcel BTEC Qualifications at Levels 3 and 4, including but not restricted to:

-- BTEC Level 3 Extended Diploma in Engineering (Electrical, Mechanical and Fabrication and Welding Pathways) - BTEC Level 4 HNC Diploma in Électrical, Mechanical and Marine Engineering The BTEC qualifications enable ASRY staff to develop knowledge, understanding and skills required by the shipbuilding and repair sector, and apply them in real work contexts.
+- BTEC Level 3 Extended Diploma in Engineering (Electrical, Mechanical and Fabrication and Welding Pathways) - BTEC Level 4 HNC Diploma in Electrical, Mechanical and Marine Engineering

+The BTEC qualifications enable ASRY staff to develop knowledge, understanding and skills required by the shipbuilding and repair sector, and apply them in real work contexts.
 Skills and knowledge attained include health and safety, communications and mathematics for engineering technicians, and commercial aspects of engineering organisations.
 The qualification is approved as a Technical Certificate by the sector body responsible for skills development in the UK, SEMTA, and has been designed in close collaboration with, and is fully supported by, the shipbuilding sector in the UK, so ASRY has confidence the qualification is right for the individual, the company and Bahrain.